aranjan7/launchpad/README.md

 ```

-**To create bug use ./create_bug.py **
+*To create bug use ./create_bug.py *

 ```
 >>  ./create_bug.py --help
 Usage: ./create_bug.py: bug-title -t [tags]
 Create launchpad bug(s)

 Options:
-  -h, --help            show this help message and exit -p PROJET, --projet=PROJET
+  -h, --help            show this help message and exit -n, --dryrun          Describe what the script would do without doing it.
-                        Specify launchpad project.
+  -p PROJECT, --project=PROJECT
-  -e SERIES, --series=SERIES
+                        launchpad project to work on -e SERIES, --series=SERIES
+                        Edit or create list series. default is 'all' -m MILESTONE, --milestone=MILESTONE
+                        set milestone
-                        set the scope on which bug was found -a ASSIGNEE, --assignee=ASSIGNEE
+  -a ASSIGNEE, --assignee=ASSIGNEE
-                        bug assigned to
-  -t TAGS, --tags=TAGS  space separated list of tags -i IMPORTANCE, --importance=IMPORTANCE
-                        set importance of the bug --public              set bug as public
+                        assign to launchpad ID
-  --security            set bug as security vulnerability --file=FILE           get bug description from file -s STATUS, --status=STATUS
+  -s STATUS, --status=STATUS
                         set status of the bug
+  -c COMMENT, --comment=COMMENT
+                         Add comment to the bug
+  -i IMPORTANCE, --importance=IMPORTANCE
+                        assign importance to the bug --verbose             Print what you are doing --public              set bug as public
+  --security            set bug as security vulnerability --file=FILE           bug description file

 ```